SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 1. If the query returned some other count of records, set the Result variable to a formula that shows the expected and actual count of records returned.
 1. Save the flow, and set the flow name to start with Test\_

-Note - you do not need to activate your flow, and it does not need to be triggered by another flow or automation.
+Note - you do not need to activate your flow, and it does not need to set up other automation to trigger it, the flow will be triggered automatically.

 ##Key Naming Conventions
 All testing flows must have: